 Savoury crêpes tend to be made with buckwheat flour and are called galettes.
 Because of the flour, they're a bit darker and can be filled with eggs, cheese, ham, bacon, sausage, veggies and other fun stuff.
 Full disclosure, there are some people in France who call them crêpes regardless if they're sweet or savoury.
 Confused?
 Nawww.

-Between château hopping, I opted to enjoy lunches in the smaller towns of the region.
-Montrichard and Beaugency were both beautiful, everything you can imagine Belle would experience as she danced around singing "Little town.
+Between château hopping, enjoy lunches in the smaller towns of the region.
+Montrichard and Beaugency were both beautiful.
+Everything you can imagine Belle would experience as she danced around singing, "Little town.
 Full of little people.
 Waking up to say.
 Bonjour bonjour.
 Bonjour bonjour bonjour!"

 Where to Stay in the Loire Valley

 Some of the links below are affiliate links, meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase.
 As always, I only recommend products and services I trust.

 Because of the strong tourism there's tons of hotels and AirBNBs in this area.
 I personally love staying at Bed and Breakfasts.
 I find them the best way to chat with locals for insider tips and feel comforted and safe.

 I chose Blois as a basecamp because it’s central to most of the châteaux.
 There’s also a train station in the city with trains to/from Paris.

 This bed and breakfast checked every box.
 It had beautiful big rooms which were comfortable and clean.
 The breakfasts had all the best French staples like fresh bread, butter, jams, cheeses and meats.